 NATURAL & BENEFICIAL FUNCTIONS

-Floodplains play a valuable role in providing natural and beneficial functions to the area around, and including, Clarksville.
+Floodplains play a valuable role in providing natural and beneficial functions to the area around, and including, Clarksville and must be protected.
 Floodplains that are relatively undisturbed provide a wide range of benefits to both human and natural systems.
 These benefits provide aesthetic pleasure as well as function to provide active processes such as filtering nutrients and pollutants from urban stormwater runoff.
 Floodplains also provide natural erosion control and open space so further flooding damage does not occur.

 DRAINAGE SYSTEM MAINTENANCE